Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of Mobile Internet Provider Presets dialog.
    :align: center

+After you click the "Connect" the connection will be established.
+This might take several minutes.

 If Wireless Access Point and Mobile Internet are enabled at the same time then the RED Brick operates as a Wi-Fi router and shares its Internet connection with the connected Wi-Fi clients.